Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

 ### Linux portable mode (all distros)
-* Please note that you need to install the build dependencies for your repo before following this steps.
+* Please note that you need to install the build dependencies for your distribution before following this steps.
 See above.

 * You can build in portable mode on Linux, which installs all the files to an isolated directory.